John Jay: 10 Achievements

 - Prior to his admission into the New York bar in 1768, John Jay was under the wings of famous lawyer Benjamin Kissam.
 Three years later, he went on to open his own law office.
 He was a member of the Committee of Correspondence – a group of Patriot leaders (from the Thirteen Colonies) that were at the forefront of affairs during the early days of the Revolution.
 As a lawyer, he fought very hard for clients whose property rights had been infringed upon by British officials.

-- John Jay was among a growing crop of American lawyers that opposed Britain’s Intolerable Acts and excessive tax measures.
+- John Jay was among a growing crop of American lawyers that opposed Britain’s Intolerable Acts of 1774 and excessive tax measures.
 He called on Americans to rise up and resist with all their hearts and might those policies imposed on them.
 Up until Britain’s attack on Norfolk, Virginia, John Jay hoped to amicably iron out the issues with the British Parliament.
 Subsequently, Jay and his fellow delegates to the First Continental Congress started pushing for America’s independence.
 As a Patriot, he debated passionately against Loyalists, whose goal was to remain under the British Crown.

 READ MORE: Stamp Act of 1765